kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 This article describes how to use the Player JavaScript API to manage properties, events and notifications.

 ## Overview
-The Player JavaScript API is a two-way communication channel that enables the Player communicate its current states and parameters, and enables the embedding page/application to invoke actions, change and read properties, and to customize its behavior, design and layout, while maintaining a continuous, interactive data connection with the Kaltura platform API and seamless end user experience across devices, browsers and platforms.
+The Player JavaScript API is a two-way communication channel that:
+* Enables the Player to communicate its current states and parameters
+* Enables the embedding page/application to invoke actions, change and read properties, and to customize its behavior, design and layout
+* Maintain a continuous, interactive data connection with the Kaltura Platform API
+* Provide a seamless end user experience across devices, browsers and platforms

 ## Embed and Reference Player Instances
 The Player API is exposed via the Player JavaScript library and is available only when using the JavaScript embed methods (dynamic, thumbnail or auto).